mssfoobar/docs/docs/30_deployment/90-loadtest.md

 Figure 5 peak request recorded over a 10 seconds period for test result 2

 From figure 5, you can see that the peak http request is about 2648, over a period of 10 seconds.

+Most of the load happens on the first 250 seconds.